input size

 output formats

-Gumlet supports image output in the following formats: JPEG
+Gumlet supports image output in the following formats: JPEG, PNG, JPEG-XL, WebP, TIFF, GIF, SVG, RAW, HEIF, AVIF.

 metadata

 Controls whether image metadata from the original image should be kept in the output image.
-If this parameter is set to true
+If this parameter is set to trueall metadata is kept.

 format (fm)